universityofgalway-library/dspace-pure-metadata-matching/README.md

 #### Strategy 1: Publisher DOI

-The `dc.identifier.doi` field is normalised to a canonical `https://doi.org/10.xxxx` form and looked up against an index of Pure records keyed by their electronic version DOIs (excluding repository DOIs in the `10.13025` namespace).
+The `dc.identifier.doi` field is normalised to a canonical `https://doi.org/10.xxxx` form and looked up against an index of Pure records keyed by their their publisher DOIs.
+Publisher DOIs are indexed from two sources in Pure records: the `electronicVersions` array and the `links` array (excluding repository DOIs in the `10.13025` namespace).

 #### Strategy 2: Repository DOI

-DOIs in the `10.13025` namespace are extracted from `dc.identifier.uri` (which may contain multiple semicolon-separated values) and looked up against a separate index of Pure records keyed by their repository electronic version DOIs.
+DOIs in the `10.13025` namespace are extracted from `dc.identifier.uri` (which may contain multiple semicolon-separated values) and looked up against a separate index of Pure records keyed by their repository DOIs.
+Repository DOIs are indexed from two sources in Pure records: the `electronicVersions` array and the `links` array.

 #### Strategy 3: Handle